chroma-core/chroma/docs/CIP_Id_filters.md

 We suggest the introduction of a new `where_id` argument to `query()`.

-We suggest the following new definition:
+The following new definition will be introduced:

 ```python